 Writing isn’t only a skill that’s valued in academics and sought after by employers.
 It’s also an activity that can build a child’s skills and confidence.
 When students view writing as simply a task for school, there’s often reluctance and anxiety associated with it.
-When students begin to see writing as an expression of themselves, a way to explore complex issues, or a mode of stress relief, writing can become a valuable tool for improving communication, mental health, and self-esteem.
+When students begin to see writing as an expression of themselves, writing can become a valuable tool for improving communication, mental health, and self-esteem.

 During times like these, when social interactions are still a challenge, writing can be a powerful method for children to remain connected with others, share their experiences, and find meaning in them.
 Writing can also be a method for sparking conversations with your child about different topics, emotions, and the nuances of socialization.
 Here are some writing activities that can be used to build both your child’s social skills and confidence.